 Next steps: communication, engagement, and listening

-The expedition in the Paraná River Basin reinforces that giant otter conservation goes beyond direct monitoring of the species.
-It involves dialogue, attentive listening, appreciation of environmental memory, and collective action.
-Even in the absence of recently confirmed records, the region remains strategically important for the species and is one of the focal areas of Brazil’s National Action Plan for the Conservation of the Giant Otter (PAN Ariranha).
+The work carried out in the Paraná River Basin reinforces Projeto Ariranhas’ approach beyond direct species monitoring.
+It emphasizes dialogue, active listening, the appreciation of environmental memory, and collective knowledge-building.
+Even in the absence of recently confirmed records, the region remains strategically important for the species and is included among the focal areas of the Brazilian Action Plan for the Conservation of the Giant Otter (PAN Giant Otter).